-One key element of curb management is how to price this sometimes-scarce resource effectively.
-If the city of Lisbon were to simply seek to replace lost parking revenue by pricing curb pick-ups and drop-off, the appraised per "curb-kiss" fee would vary between 0.10 - 0.28 Euro.
+One key element of curb management is how to price this sometimes scarce resource effectively.
+If the city of Lisbon were to simply seek to replace lost parking revenue by pricing curb pick-ups and drop-off, the appraised per "curb-kiss" fee would vary betweenEUR 0.10 - EUR 0.28.
 In a strict revenue replacement scenario, lower shared ride service adoption rates lead to higher "curb-kiss" fees.
 At higher adoption levels, many pick-up and drop-off zones become congested at peak periods suggesting scope for a robust curb pricing mechanism to help manage demand.
-This mechanism could also be designed to divert trips from very congested locations to a nearby locations with a lower "curb-kiss" fee.
+This mechanism could also be designed to divert trips from very congested locations to nearby locations with a lower "curb-kiss" fee.